carlosperate/awesome-microbit/README.md

 - [RIOT](https://riot-os.org/api/group__boards__microbit.html) - A friendly, real-time, multi-threading operating system that supports a range of devices that are typically found in the Internet of Things (IoT).
 - [Zephyr](https://docs.zephyrproject.org/latest/boards/arm/bbc_microbit/doc/index.html) - A scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with security in mind.

+### 🦀 Rust

+- [Running Rust code on a BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Article describing the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.

 ### 🚩 Other Languages

 Other programming languages capable to program the micro:bit.

-- [Rust](https://github.com/SimonSapin/rust-on-bbc-microbit) - Article describing the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.
 - [Forth](https://wiki.forth-ev.de/doku.php/en:projects:microbit:start) - Forth, a stack-based language, for the BBC micro:bit.
 - [Pascal](https://wiki.freepascal.org/micro:bit) - Free Pascal compiler that can target the ARM embedded platform, including the micro:bit.
 - [Ada](https://github.com/AdaCore/Ada_Drivers_Library/tree/master/examples/MicroBit) - Instruction on how to setup the Ada development environment for the micro:bit.